bas080/will/README.md

 =====
 Simply download the script and add it to one of your bin folders.

-*Make sure you have your EDITOR variable set this can be easily done by adding export EDITOR=vim to your .bashrc*
+*Make sure you have your EDITOR variable set in environment.
+This can be easily done by adding export EDITOR=vim to your .bashrc*

 Usage